pmd/pmd/docs/pages/next_major_development.md

 *   The Java rules `GuardDebugLogging` (ruleset `java-logging-jakarta-commons`) and `GuardLogStatementJavaUtil` (ruleset `java-logging-java`) have been deprecated.
 Use the rule {% rule java/bestpractices/GuardLogStatement %}, which covers all cases regardless of the logging framework.

+*   The Java rule {% rule "java/multithreading/UnsynchronizedStaticDateFormatter" %} has been deprecated and
+    will be removed with PMD 7.0.0.
+The rule is replaced by the more general
+    {% rule "java/multithreading/UnsynchronizedStaticFormatter" %}.